zillow/create-react-styleguide/README.md

 From the master project, first install the published CRS module.
 Second, you will want to add a [crs.config.js](#crsconfigjs) file (if it does not already exist), and update the `styleguides` property to include the name of the module you just installed.
 That's it!
 Running `npm start` will now show components from all linked libraries.

-## STYLEGUIDE.md
+## Describe your styleguide with `STYLEGUIDE.md`

 ![Customized style guide](assets/customize.png)

-This is an optional file at the root of your project that describes your component library as a whole.
-This will be shown at the top of your living styleguide, and at the beginning of your section wherever this styleguide is linked.
+By default, we expose some meta data from your `package.json` file at the top of your style guide.
+At the very least, make sure you set the `"version"`, `"author"`, and `"homepage"` properties.
+You can further describe your library with an optional `STYLEGUIDE.md` file at the root of your project.
+This will be shown at the top of your living styleguide just below the `package.json` meta data.
+This additional information is super helpful when [Linking multiple styleguides].

 ## Under the covers